 Do NOT Mistake This Post for Legal Advice

 In the midst of all our moves, I decided to get a law degree.
 Since I’m not currently practicing law, I cannot give you legal advice.
 Disclaimer: This is NOT legal advice.
-I’m just going to tell you the things I told my husband after taking criminal law classes.
+I’m just going to share the tips I told my husband after taking criminal law classes.
 It’s like getting legal advice from Law & Order, but probably less accurate because things change all the time and I’m not getting paid to be a legal consultant for a hit TV show.
 You get what you pay for, people.

 Know Your Rights – Again, Not Legal Advice

 If you get pulled over by the police in your U-Haul truck, you probably don’t want them to search it.
-We weren’t hiding anything, but the last thing we wanted was to open up our U-Haul truck on the side of the highway.
+We weren’t hiding anything, but the last thing we wanted was to open our U-Haul truck on the side of the highway.
 If the cops decided to take everything out, I would’ve given up and left it all there.
 I couldn’t pack that truck again.
-Luckily, I paid attention in my criminal law class and I shared my knowledge with my husband.
+Luckily, I paid attention in my criminal law class, and I shared my knowledge with my husband.
 When the police asked Dan to open the U-Haul, he said, “No.” You should do the same.